Update: This recipe has been updated, click here: Banana Pancakes with Maple Peanut Butter.

-3/4 cup egg substitute or egg whites
+3 eggs or 3/4 cup egg substitute

 1 cup oats (regular or instant)

-1 cup 1% or nonfat cottage cheese with salt
+1 cup cottage cheese with salt

 1 medium banana, ripe